State-by-State Guide to Face Mask Requirements

 Learn more: Read the Tennessee health department's mask guidance.

 Gov. Greg Abbott lifted the state's 8-month-old mask mandate March 10, 2021.
 The following May, he issued an executive order barring local government bodies, including school districts and public health agencies, from instituting their own face-covering mandates.

 Learn more: Read a roundup of Texas’ mask laws.

 Utah's order requiring masks in most public settings ended April 10, 2021, five months after it was issued, under a state law that phased out various COVID-19 public health restrictions.
-Indoor mask mandates implemented in Salt Lake and Summit counties Jan.
-7 were overturned two weeks later by the state legislature.
+Indoor mask mandates implemented in Salt Lake and Summit counties in January 2022 were overturned by the state legislature.

 Learn more: Read Utah's mask guidance.

-Learn more: Read the Vermont Department of Health's mask guide.
+Learn more: Read the Vermont Department of Health's COVID-19 guidance.

 Then-Gov. Ralph Northam's order ending statewide COVID-19 restrictions took effect May 28, 2021, two weeks after he effectively lifted Virginia's universal mask mandate to align with CDC guidance at the time.

 Learn more: Read the Virginia Department of Health's mask guidance.